 Authentic Leadership (Episode Three) - Eva Chen MNZM

-One of the most meaningful projects Eva has been involved in is the Hawaiki Project—a cultural exchange that connects Taiwanese Indigenous communities with Ngāti Manu in Aotearoa.
-The project brought Taiwanese Indigenous youth to New Zealand to visit Ngāti Manu and later supported Ngāti Manu’s visit to Taiwan.
-Fundraising and making this happen took a huge effort, but the impact on the young people involved was profound.
+One of the most meaningful projects Eva has led is the Hawaiki Project — a cultural exchange connecting Indigenous communities in Taiwan with Ngāti Manu in Aotearoa.
+The project began by bringing Taiwanese Indigenous youth to New Zealand, followed by a reciprocal visit where Ngāti Manu travelled to Taiwan.
+It took a massive effort to raise funds and make it happen, but the impact was profound.

 Next